dotnet/csharplang/spec/expressions.md

 The first form of *typeof-expression* consists of a typeof keyword followed by a parenthesized *type*.
 The result of an expression of this form is the System.Type object for the indicated type.
 There is only one System.Type object for any given type.
 This means that for a type T, typeof(T) == typeof(T) is always true.
 The *type* cannot be dynamic.

+The second form of *typeof-expression* consists of a typeof keyword followed by a parenthesized *unbound-type-name*.

+> [!NOTE]
-The second form of *typeof-expression* consists of a typeof keyword followed by a parenthesized *unbound-type-name*. \[*Note*: An *unbound-type-name* is very similar to a *type-name* (§8.8) except that an *unbound-type-name* contains *generic-dimension-specifier*s where a *type-name* contains *type-argument-list*s. *end note*\] When the operand of a *typeof-expression* is a sequence of tokens that satisfies the grammars of both *unbound-type-name* and *type-name*, namely when it contains neither a *generic-dimension-specifier* nor a *type-argument-list*, the sequence of tokens is considered to be a *type-name*.
+> An *unbound-type-name* is very similar to a *type-name* (§8.8) except that an *unbound-type-name* contains *generic-dimension-specifier*s where a *type-name* contains *type-argument-list*s.
+When the operand of a *typeof-expression* is a sequence of tokens that satisfies the grammars of both *unbound-type-name* and *type-name*, namely when it contains neither a *generic-dimension-specifier* nor a *type-argument-list*, the sequence of tokens is considered to be a *type-name*.
 The meaning of an *unbound-type-name* is determined as follows:

 -   Convert the sequence of tokens to a *type-name* by replacing each *generic-dimension-specifier* with a *type-argument-list* having the same number of commas and the keyword object as each *type-argument*.